Overload Artist Table

 Limitation of Liability

-The Overload Committee shall not be held liable for any failure to perform its obligations under the Artist Registration Agreement where such failure is due to circumstances beyond the reasonable control of the Overload Committee.
+The Overload Committee shall not be held liable for any failure to perform its obligations under the Overload 2022 Artist Terms and Conditions where such failure is due to circumstances beyond the reasonable control of the Overload Committee.

-Without limiting any exclusion of the Overload Committee’s liability under the Artist Registration Agreement, the Overload Committee’s maximum aggregate liability shall not exceed the total amount payable by the Licensee in respect to the Registration fee in the Artist Registration Agreement.
+Without limiting any exclusion of the Overload Committee’s liability under the Overload 2022 Artist Terms and Conditions, the Overload Committee’s maximum aggregate liability shall not exceed the total amount payable by the Licensee in respect of the Registration fee.

-The Overload Committee shall not be held responsible for any Copyright and/or Trademark infringements made by registered Artists, anyone sharing their Table,or anyone they may sell items on behalf of.
+The Overload Committee shall not be held responsible for any Copyright and/or Trademark infringements made by registered Artists, anyone sharing their Table, or anyone they may sell items on behalf of.
 Any legal action that may result from copyright and/or trademark infringement is the sole responsibility of the Artist.
-By Registering as an Overload Registered Artist you agree to legally indemnify The Overload Committee and Anime New Zealand against any such legal action.
+By Registering you agree to legally indemnify The Overload Committee and Anime New Zealand against any such legal action.

-Anime NZ Ltd, as represented by the Overload 2020 Committee, all rights reserved.
+The Overload Committee, represented by Anime NZ Ltd. All rights reserved.
 All decisions are final.